MGT315 – 16.00 Hours

 - 1.00 hours – ACE American Council on Education (ACE)

-- Critical Asset Risk Management was formally titled Enhanced Threat and Risk Assessment
+- Conducting Risk Assessments to Critical Community Assets was formerly titled 1) Critical Asset Risk Management and 2) Enhanced Threat and Risk Assessment